1a3g9f/Deepfake-Image-Detection-Final-Year-Project/README.md

 We welcome contributions!
 Please follow these steps:

 1. Fork the repository
-2. Create a new branch (git checkout -b feature/amazing-feature)
+2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (git commit -m 'Add amazing feature')
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (git push origin feature/amazing-feature)
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ## 👥 Contact

-- Email: adrikaghoshwork123@gmail.com
+- Email: chakrabortyrohan.abc01@gmail.com

-Note: This project is for educational and research purposes.
-Please use responsibly and in accordance with applicable laws and regulations regarding deepfake detection and image analysis.
+*Note: This project is for educational and research purposes.
+Please use responsibly and in accordance with applicable laws and regulations regarding deepfake detection and image analysis.*